Wouldubeinta/Fmod-Bank-Tools/README.md

 * If you have the entire password, proceed to "Adding password file."

-* If you get the error "The version number of this file format is not supported."
+* If you get the error "The version number of this file format is not supported or if the program crashes."
   * It is likely that you have part of the password, but it is incompletely or slightly incorrect.
   * Proceed to "Extracting the remaining password with Cheat Engine"

-* Example of incomplete password (filtered to characters in common):
+* Example of incomplete password (filtered to characters in the column):

 ![incomplete_passwd](https://github.com/Wouldubeinta/Fmod-Bank-Tools/blob/master/readme/incomplete_passwd.webp)